Portrait of Sir David Webster: Criticism

 Hockney's 1971 painting Still Life on a Glass Table has been seen as complementing Webster's portrait in its composition.
 Webster's pose was echoed in Hockney's depiction of his father in his 1976 portrait My Parents and Myself.
 The glass table and tulips also featured in Hockney's 1968 painting Henry Geldzahler and Christopher Scott.
 Webster's portrait was completed by Hockney at the same time as his 1971 painting Mr and Mrs Clark and Percy.
 The painting demonstrates Hockney's technical mastery of acrylic paint; in their essay accompanying its 2020 sale Christie's praises the artists "layers of tonal gradation that contribute to the work's rich chiaroscuro effects" with the folds in Webster's suit being "a triumph of textural manipulation, while fine strokes of colour pick out the strands of his hair and the metallic glow of the chair leg.
 Each of the flower heads is individually tinted, like faces in a crowd".
 In a 1975 article Architectural Digest described Webster as "coldly indifferent to the empty background" in the painting and critiqued the "lonesome tulips" and described the lighting of the scene as "flat", "icily arrogant" and "dry".

 2020 sale

 It was put up by the Royal Opera House for auction at Christie's in 2020 due to a decline in their income as a result of the COVID-19 pandemic in the United Kingdom.
-It sold for £12.8 million against a presale estimate of £11 million to £18 million.
-The Royal Opera House lost 60% of its income since its closure in March 2020 as a result of the national lockdown during the COVID-19 pandemic.
-The chief executive of the opera house, Alex Beard, said that there was no alternative to the sale of the painting as the survival of the institution was at risk.
-Beard said, "We have to face the situation we are in ... and get through this."
-In addition to selling the portrait, the opera house has applied to the British government's Culture Recovery Fund for a loan, and plans significant redundancies and a fundraising drive.
+It sold for £12.8 million against a presale estimate of £11–18 million.
+It is currently in the National Portrait Gallery on long-term loan from a private collection.